 Huzeyfe Demirtas

-I am a Postdoctoral Research Associate in the Smith Institute for Political Economy and Philosophy at Chapman University.
-I received my PhD in philosophy from Syracuse University.
+I am a Postdoctoral Fellow in Philosophy at Harvard University, Department of Philosophy.
+Before coming to Harvard, I was a Postdoctoral Researcher in the Smith Institute for Political Economy and Philosophy at Chapman University.
+I earned my PhD in philosophy at Syracuse University, Department of Philosophy.
 I completed my postbaccalaureate studies in philosophy at SUNY Fredonia.
-I hold a BS degree in computer science teaching from Firat University.
-I was born in Turkey and am a dual citizen of Turkey and the United States.
+And I hold a BS degree in computer science teaching from Firat University.
+I am a dual citizen of Turkey and the United States.

-My primary research interests are moral responsibility, ethics of AI, and applied ethics (esp. environmental ethics).
-I published also in metaphysics.
+My primary research interests are moral responsibility, free will, ethics of AI, and applied ethics (esp. environmental ethics).

 At Syracuse and Chapman, I taught courses like ethics, environmental ethics, happiness and meaning in life, theories of knowledge and reality, logic, and free will.

-Click here for my interview with the American Philosophical Association.
+Click here for my interview with the APA (American Philosophical Association).

 Click here for my interview with the Turkish analytic philosophy magazine, Öncül Analitik Felsefe Dergisi.